 Specific actions will be determined based on risk to consumers.

-· More information about the sale of cannabis extracts in Minnesota can be found on the Minnesota Department of Health Edible Cannabinoid Products webpage and in Minnesota Statute Sale of Certain Cannabinoid Products.
+· More information about the sale of cannabis extracts in Minnesota can be found on the Minnesota Office of Cannabis Management website and in Minnesota Statute Sale of Certain Cannabinoid Products.

 · More information about the MDA Hemp Program can be found on their website’s FAQ page.

-· More information about medical marijuana or medical cannabis can be found on the Minnesota Department of Health Medical Cannabis website.
+· More information about medical marijuana or medical cannabis can be found on the Office of Cannabis Management - Division of Medical Cannabis website.

 · More information about FDA research into cannabinoids can be found on their site “What You Need to Know (And What We’re Working to Find Out) About Products Containing Cannabis or Cannabis-derived Compounds, Including CBD.”